 Child-friendly forensic interviews

 Children are interviewed by a specially trained forensic interviewer in our safe and child-friendly center.
-Interviews are video-recorded often alleviating the need for further interviews, questioning and in some cases court testimony.
+Interviews are video-recorded often alleviating the need for further interviews and questioning.
 By removing the need for multiple interviews in multiple locations (hospital, police station, attorney’s office, etc.), we can reduce the child’s overall trauma and move forward with healing.

 Medical and mental health intervention

 Ray of Hope Advocacy Center can provide on-site medical assessments by a trained Sexual Assault Nurse Examiner following concerns of abuse.
 Our caring nurse collects photographic and DNA evidence while ensuring the child’s body is healthy and healing properly.

 Ray of Hope provides on-site counseling and community referrals to ensure that your child – and the rest of your family has access to evidence-based mental health services.